 - Understand fundamentals of applied thermal sciences, basic electronics, industrial controls, and computer programming.

-Prepare graduates with skills in creative design, application, and understanding for lifelong learning.
+Prepare graduates with skills in systems/component design, application, and understanding for self directed learning.

 - Ability to analyze, design, test, and implement mechanical systems and processes.

 - Ability to setup and conduct standard tests, take measurements, analyze data to interpret and improve processes.

 - Apply knowledge of mathematics, science, and engineering technology to solve problems in mechanical systems and processes.

 - Ability to be self directed learners.

 Prepare graduates with excellent communication skills.

 - Write clear and effective technical reports, proposals, and business correspondence.

 - Communicate orally technical information to a variety of audiences.

 Prepare graduates to value professional behavior in a diverse world.